 The library will seek to have most important works of major writers in German, French, Spanish, and Russian in the original languages.
 A small amount of popular, non-literary books for practice reading by language students will be acquired.
 Writers in most other languages will be represented in English translation.

 The library will not as a rule buy lower-division textbooks which students are required to buy for class use, and will buy upper-division and graduate textbooks selectively, when they represent the best coverage of the material in the field.
 A disproportionate share of book funds could be absorbed in buying textbooks, which in many cases become obsolete with the publication of new editions.
+Outdated textbooks fill valuable shelf space which is not then available for more current material.

 Duplicate copies are added only in the case of heavily used materials when book funds permit, or for Alaska collection items as appropriate.